 But what if he’s not actually dead?

-A deleted scene from Avengers: Endgame suggests that Thanos could return after being killed at the end of the MCU film.
+A deleted scene from Marvel’s Avengers: Endgame suggests that Thanos could return after being defeated at the end of the MCU film.

 The scene features an alternate version of the conversation between The Hulk (Mark Ruffalo) and the Ancient One (Tilda Swinton).
 In the scene, she explains that removing an Infinity Stone creates a new timeline, but then adds something that didn’t make it to the final cut of the movie.

 She tells him that she used the Time Stone to see beyond her lifetime, revealing that Thanos’ snap in the MCU didn’t permanently destroy half the universe.
 Thanos just “willed them out of existence”, which means they could be resurrected.

 The dialogue from the scene goes like this…